acli/branding/README.md

 has already been designed into an existing layout.
-This applies when you use the logo as a profile picture to identify the CFF project, for example on GitHub or on social media.
+This applies when you use the logo as a profile picture to identify the CFF project, for example on GitHub
+(or on social media where the profile picture will not be cropped to fit a circle).

 ![cropped logo](github-org-logo-cropped.png)